barkinrl/springboot-restAPI/README.md

-# Basic REST API with Spring Boot, H2 Database, and JDBC
+# Basic REST API with Spring Boot, PostgreSQL, and JDBC

 ## Project Overview

 This project is a basic REST API built using Java Spring Boot.
-It leverages the H2 in-memory database and JDBC for data persistence and interaction.
+It leverages the PostgreSQL database and JDBC for data persistence and interaction.

 ---

 ## Features

 - **RESTful Endpoints**: Perform CRUD operations on the database.
-- **In-memory Database**: Uses H2 for lightweight and fast database operations.
+- **PostgreSQL Database**: Uses PostgreSQL for reliable and scalable database operations.
-- **JDBC Integration**: Interacts with the H2 database using JDBC.
+- **JDBC Integration**: Interacts with the PostgreSQL database using JDBC.

 ---